Human Rights Speaks: A Creative Arts Contest

 Original poster artwork by Morgan Overton

-The Pittsburgh Commission on Human Relations (PghCHR) is inviting all youth ages/grades K-12th who live in or go to school in the City of Pittsburgh to come up with their own, original answer to the following question:
+The Pittsburgh Commission on Human Relations (PghCHR) will once again be holding its annual Human Rights Speaks creative arts contest for youth.
+We are inviting all youth ages/grades 6-12th who live in or go to school in the City of Pittsburgh to come up with their own, original answer to the following question:

-There are three age groups, K-3rd, 4th-8th, and 9th-12th, and three categories, writing, digital art, and physical art.
-Winners in each age group and category will get a monetary prize in the form of a gift card or cash equivalent ($125 for 1st place winners; $50 for 2nd place winners); have their entry shared and displayed by the Commission; and get to attend an awards ceremony with the Mayor and PghCHR Commissioners.
-Additional prizes are to be provided by our sponsor WQED.
-Our media sponsor WQED will provide media coverage of the contest.
-Our media sponsor PublicSource will feature the winners.
-Additionally, winners will have a chance to be featured in the program of the Pittsburgh Racial Justice Summit
+There are two age groups: 6th-8th and 9th-12th.
+There are three categories: writing, digital art, and physical art.
+Winners in each age group and category will get a monetary prize in the form of a gift card or cash equivalent ($250 for 1st place winners; $50 for 2nd place winners), as well as non-monetary prizes, such as tickets to local events and venues, certificate, trophy, invitation to a recognition ceremony, and having their work featured on PghCHR’s website and social media.
+Additionally, our media sponsor WQED will provide media coverage of the contest and winners will have a chance to have their work featured in the program of the Pittsburgh Racial Justice Summit..

-Entries must be the original work of the person entering the contest.
-Please feel free to be creative and expressive.
+PghCHR encourages creativity and self-expression.
+Additionally, entries must be the original work of the person entering the contest.
 Each contestant may submit only one entry and may choose from one of the three categories:

 A. Writing.
 For example, a poem, an essay, or fiction or non-fiction short-story.
 Entries may not be more than 1,000 words.